-9: "Telemarketing" is "the initiation of a telephone call or message for the purpose of encouraging the purchase or rental of, or
+7. &quot;Telemarketing" is "the initiation of a telephone call or message for the purpose of encouraging the purchase or rental of, or investment in, property, goods, or services, which is transmitted to any person."
+47 C.F.R. § 64.1200(f)(7).

-10: The TCPA does impose a technical restriction on landlines associated with businesses, however: organizations and their vendors may not use an autodialer "in such a way that two or more telephone lines of a multi-line business are engaged simultaneously."
+8. The TCPA does impose a technical restriction on landlines associated with businesses, however: organizations and their vendors may not use an autodialer "in such a way that two or more telephone lines of a multi-line business are engaged simultaneously."
 47 C.F.R. § § 64.1200(a)(5).
 Additionally, the TCPA imposes disclosure requirements on some robocalls made to landlines.
-These
+These are discussed in more detail below.

-11: A word of caution, however: if an organization thinks it is calling a landline but is actually calling a cell phone, the TCPA generally applies.
+9. A word of caution, however: if an organization thinks it is calling a landline but is actually calling a cell phone, the TCPA generally applies.
 To reduce risk, organizations should carefully scrub landline lists of cell phone numbers, although scrubbing techniques may not work perfectly.
 Alternatively, organizations may wish to treat all phone lists as if they include cell phone numbers.
-See
+See discussion below.